Apply for permission to hold civil marriages and civil partnerships at your venue.

 The fees include all costs, including advertising in the local newspaper.
 The licence lasts for three years.
 You can see the current fees here.

-Buildings that can be licensed
+Areas that can be licensed

 Ceremonies covered by the licence